 Why is it Important to Manage Anxiety?

-Anxiety can have many adverse effects on our bodies.
-For example, research shows that the immune system can be compromised when we are under extreme stress.
-When facing a pandemic, the immune system must be as robust as possible.
+Anxiety can cause adverse reactions in our bodies.
+For example, research shows that the immune system can be compromised when under stress.

 - Dizziness, headaches, and depression, as our brain begins to release stress hormones